imacfan/test/README.md

 A simple Snake game created with Pygame.

 ## Description
-This is a classic Snake game where you control a snake to eat food and grow longer.
+This is a classic Snake game where you control a red snake to eat blue food and grow longer.
 The game ends if the snake hits the boundaries or itself.

 ## Requirements
 - Python 3.x